 How can this be?
 How can one person save a marriage and stop divorce?

-For now, let’s get back to handling the threat of divorce or the dreaded words “I love you but I’m not in love with you.”
+For now, let’s get back to handling the divorce threats or the dreaded words “I love you but I’m not in love with you.”

 1. Empathize, accept and validate their feelings